cs5200group3/cs5200-project/Sprint1/Requirement Summary.md

 ## 1. Emma Thompson (Marketing Specialist, Customer)

 ### Key Tasks:
-- Search for and purchase event tickets
+- Search for and browse events
+  - Use filters or categories to find events of interest
+- Purchase event tickets
+  - Select ticket types and quantities
+  - Complete the checkout process
 - Manage account preferences
+  - Set up and update profile information
+  - Select favorite genres or event types
+  - Manage notification preferences
-- Request refunds
+- Request refunds if unable to attend an event
-- Receive notifications about events and changes
+- Receive and view notifications about:
+  - Upcoming events aligned with interests
+  - Special promotions or discounts
+  - Order history and current ticket holdings
+- Access and use digital tickets for event entry
-- Request further action for ones account
+- Leave reviews for attended events

 ### Important Entities and Attributes: